Log-free zero density estimates for automorphic $L$-functions

 \begin{subsection}{A large sieve inequality: Theorem \ref{14} and its application} The key step to prove Theorem \ref{main} is a large sieve inequality (Theorem \ref{14}).
-We briefly define objects that appear in our large sieve inequality, and then we state it and give an overview of how it implies Theorem \ref{main}; see Section \ref{notations1} for more details on the objects.
+We briefly define objects that appear in our large sieve inequality, and then we state it and give an overview of how it implies Theorem \ref{main}.